-EMA supports reduction in the volumetric mandate for ethanol in the renewable fuel standard (RFS) to prevent the introduction of E15 (gasoline with 15 percent ethanol content) at the retail level.
-In order to achieve such reductions, EMA supports limiting the ethanol mandate under the RFS to a volume no greater than 9.7 percent of projected customer demand as determined by the Energy Information Administration (EIA).
+The Energy Marketers of America (EMA), formerly known as the Petroleum Marketers Association of America (PMAA), supports reduction in the volumetric mandate for ethanol in the renewable fuel standard (RFS) to prevent the introduction of E15 (gasoline with 15 percent ethanol content) at the retail level.
+To achieve such reductions, EMA supports limiting the ethanol mandate under the RFS to a volume no greater than 9.7 percent of projected customer demand as determined by the Energy Information Administration (EIA).
 Limiting the RFS volumetric mandate to 9.7 percent of consumer demand will maintain the per gallon ethanol content at the current E10 level (10 percent ethanol).

 A de facto E15 mandate through the RFS annual volumetric blending mandates would cause great harm to small business energy marketers, the consuming public and ultimately the ability to supply fuel to retail outlets without interruption nationwide.

 An E15 mandate is bad for small business energy marketers, consumers and fuel supplies for two important reasons: